-If you are passionate about architecture and modern cities, you can be in luck.
-The “skyline” of Chicago is one of the best in the United States.
-You can take an architectural tour by boat, kayak through Chicago river, or look at it from above at one of the helicopter tours.
+If you are passionate about architecture and modern cities, you’re in luck.
+Chicago’s skyline is one of the best in the United States.
+You can take an architectural tour by boat, kayak through the Chicago River, or admire it from above on one of the helicopter tours.

-Chicago is a city famous for its dramatic arts, such as theater, musicals, and comedy.
-Second city comedy club, theater, and the school have been its most emblematic space for around 50 years.
-It is especially known for his improvisation theater, one of the favorite activities for the locals.
+Chicago is famous for its dramatic arts, including theater, musicals, and comedy.
+Second City comedy club, theater, and school have been its most emblematic spaces for around 50 years.
+It is especially known for its improvisation theater, a favorite activity for locals.

-With an abundance of music festivals, concerts, and cultural events, this par of the city is ideal for having a picnic with your friends and family.
-Bring some snacks, drinks, and a blanket to enjoy your day out
+With an abundance of music festivals, concerts, and cultural events, this part of the city is ideal for having a picnic with friends and family.
+Bring some snacks, drinks, and a blanket to enjoy your day out.

-Chicago is a place that has more than 5,000 restaurants.
-Some of them are owned by the most renowned chefs in the world.
-The fusion of flavors that you can experience will keep you busy if you are a foodie.
-You can enjoy the best Italian, Taiwanese or French cuisine and many more.
-At this time, there are more than 25 restaurants that have been rewarded with Michelin star.
+Chicago offers a variety of over 5,000 restaurants, some owned by the most renowned chefs in the world.
+The fusion of flavors you can experience will keep you busy if you’re a foodie.
+Enjoy the best Italian, Taiwanese, French cuisine, and much more.
+Currently, more than 25 restaurants have been awarded Michelin stars.

 5. Relax in Wicker Park

-This is one of the most attractive neighborhoods in the city, which is not too touristy.
-It makes it an excellent option to experience something more authentic.
-You can hang out in the park, go on a shopping spree at Milwaukee avenue, walk or bike the Bloomingdale trail and much more.
+One of the most attractive neighborhoods in the city, Wicker Park offers an authentic experience away from heavy tourism.
+Hang out in the park, go on a shopping spree at Milwaukee Avenue, walk or bike the Bloomingdales Trail, and more.

 8. Explore Chinatown

-Chicago’s Chinatown has around 65,000 residents.
-It is one of the most notable Chinatowns in the United States.
-Located near the South Side, it is an area with several specialty restaurants such as MingHin Cuisine or Lao Sze Chuan.
+Chicago’s Chinatown is home to around 65,000 residents, making it one of the most notable Chinatowns in the United States.
+Located near the South Side, it offers several specialty restaurants such as MingHin Cuisine or Lao Sze Chuan.

-For those icy days in Chicago, nothing like a little escape to this warm and tropical world, with thousands of extravagant plants divided into eight sections.
-It is also totally free.
+During icy days in Chicago, nothing beats a little escape to this warm and tropical world, featuring thousands of extravagant plants divided into eight sections.
+Best of all, it’s totally free.

-If you are an art lover, every second Friday of the month the “ 2nd Fridays Gallery Night ” event is held.
-This is where you can visit more than thirty creative spaces in the Arts District for free (South Halsted and 18th Street), meet the artists and soak up in that exclusive environment.
+For art lovers, the “2nd Fridays Gallery Night” event is held every second Friday of the month.
+You can visit over thirty creative spaces in the Arts District for free (South Halsted and 18th Street), meet the artists, and immerse yourself in that exclusive environment